ISO 27001 certification shows that an organization implemented the necessary security measures to secure its data.

 Stage 3: Continued Maintenance Review

 This stage involves follow-up reviews to confirm the organization’s compliance with the requirements.
-Organizations looking to obtain the ISO 27001 certification should ensure they are ready for each audit stage.
+Organizations looking to obtain the ISO 27001 certification should ensure they are ready to maintain their systems after the audit.

 Prepare Organization’s Documentation